rob-blackbourn/blog-react-python/step3/README.md

 which would be returned as a `BigInt` to JavaScript which would require an extra step of transformation.

-The function `generateDotProductExercise` runs the python code asynchronously (so we don't block the app), and then gets the globals variables from the python environment.
+The function `generateDotProductExercise` runs the Python code asynchronously (so we don't block the app), and then gets the globals variables from the Python environment.
 The row and column counts are just integer, so no transformation is required.
 The matrices get returned as an array of `Int32Array`.
 We use the `Array.from` class method to convert these to simple arrays.
 Finally